Skip to content

 })

-The useBody function provides additional hooks for checking the content type and accessing the raw body buffer.
+The useBody function provides an is(type) checker and access to the raw body buffer.

 Example: